Wastewater Interceptor Project, New Castle County, Delaware.

 Kirschbaum Consulting analyzed and prepared 47 claims totaling more than $270 million in damages on behalf of an international general contractor responsible for constructing a large embassy complex project.
 The complex included over 25 residential, office and support buildings.
 Our work included analyzing cost overruns related to uncompensated contract changes, schedule delays and disruptions, and unique wartime conditions.
 Multiple expert reports were prepared in early 2018 and Kirschbaum Consulting provided subsequent deposition testimony and assisted counsel with financial and accounting expertise in support of various legal motions and arguments before the Civilian Board of Contract Appeals.
 In addition, at the request of the Judge, Kirschbaum Consulting worked extensively with the opposing damage expert to reduce the number of quantification issues between the parties, resulting in joint stipulations related to damages.

 Underground Gas Storage Facility, Brazil.

 Kirschbaum Consulting was engaged by an international engineering firm to review claims of over $3 million involving complicated technical issues stemming from an alleged breach of the consulting agreement by failing to meet the engineering standard of care.
 We analyzed the claims and support and prepared an alternative damages calculation.
-Testimony was provided at deposition in 2015 and at arbitration in 2016.

 Fuel Supply Contract, Maryland.